givelotus/lotusd/doc/descriptors.md

-# Support for Output Descriptors in Lotus Core
+# Support for Output Descriptors in Lotus

-Since Lotus Core v0.20.7, there is support for Output Descriptors.
+Since Lotus v1.0.0, there is support for Output Descriptors.
 This is a simple language which can be used to describe collections of output scripts.
 Supporting RPCs are:
 - `scantxoutset` takes as input descriptors to scan for, and also reports